OnkarRuikar/electron-react-to-print-demo/README.md

 Implementation of `print` method for print-to-react is the crux of the demo.
 See `handlePrint` method in `App.js`.
 Also, See `App.css` for CSS print settings.

+This uses React function components.
+If you wish to see the implementation using class components then use branch [class_components](https://github.com/OnkarRuikar/electron-react-to-print-demo/tree/class_components).

 ## Setup

 Download and extract the project.
 Run following commands in the root dir: